 Although it resembles a credit card in many respects, this is in fact a charge card.
 Unlike a credit card, it’s not a revolving line of credit.
 You will be expected to clear your outstanding purchase balance on the due date for payment each month, instead of being encouraged to make only a minimum payment if you have temporary liquidity problems.
 Consequently, there are no interest rates quoted for overdue purchase balances.
 But you will want to make sure you pay on time and in full, to avoid being liable for penalty payments called ‘liquidated damages’, which can be very substantial.

-You can take advantage of Up to 51 days on purchases each month, because the due date for payment falls 21 days after the statement closing date.
+You can take advantage of up to 51 interest-free days each month, because the due date for payment falls 21 days after the statement closing date.
 That’s significantly more generous than the many credit cards which offer only 44 interest-free days, but not as open-handed as the cards extending up to 55 days interest free.

 Another charge card feature which may come as a surprise is the lack of a rigid credit limit.
 That doesn’t mean that your spending power is unlimited.
 American Express will keep an eye on your balance and assess your ability to repay based on your credit record, payment history and access to funds.